 We also have been positioning ourselves to expand beyond our existing ETP business by leveraging blockchain technology, digital assets and principles of DeFi to deliver transparency, choice and inclusivity to customers and consumers around the world.
-Our products are expanding to include asset tokenization and blockchain enabled funds, leveraging federal and state regulated entities, and we are planning to launch a dollar token, gold token and digital short term treasury fund which we are developing with the ability to be recorded and/or transferred on multiple public and/or permissioned blockchains with interoperability between blockchains.
+Our products are expanding to include asset tokenization and digital or blockchain-enabled mutual funds, leveraging federal and state regulated entities.
+In 2022, the SEC declared effective the registration of the WisdomTree Short-Term Treasury Digital Fund and nine other Digital Funds, which provide a variety of different exposures to fixed income and equity securities.
+FINRA also approved our limited purpose broker-dealer, WT Securities, to operate as a mutual fund retailer, which will allow it to facilitate transactions in Digital Funds offered in WisdomTree PrimeTM.
+Further, we have tokenized real-world assets like physical gold (i.e., gold tokens) and U.S. dollars (i.e., dollar tokens).
+These products are being developed with the ability to be recorded and/or transferred on multiple public and/or permissioned blockchains with interoperability between blockchains.
 We believe this expansion will complement our core competencies in a holistic manner, diversify our revenue streams and contribute to our growth.
 Competition in the digital assets industry on a global basis is increasing, ranging from large, established financial incumbents to smaller, early-stage financial technology providers and companies.
 There are jurisdictions with more stringent and robust regulatory and compliance requirements than others which could impact the ability of a company to compete in the digital assets industry.
 We are embracing a concept we refer to as "responsible DeFi" for our anticipated and expanded products and services which we believe upholds the foundational principles of regulation in this innovative and quickly evolving space.
-We remain committed to being a trusted provider of innovative products and services guided by proactive engagement and continued collaboration with current and new regulators.
+We remain committed to being a trusted provider of innovative products and services guided by proactive engagement and continued collaboration w

-Our ability to successfully compete will depend largely on offering innovative products through traditional ETPs and digital asset exposures, generating strong after-fee performance and track records, embracing regulation, developing distribution relationships, promoting thought leadership and a differentiated solutions program, building upon our brand and attracting and retaining talented sales professionals and other employees.
+Our ability to successfully compete will depend largely on offering innovative products through traditional ETPs and digital asset exposures (and more broadly in blockchain-enabled finance, including savings and payments), having strong internal controls and risk management infrastructure to enable customer trust, generating strong after-fee performance and track records, embracing regulation, developing distribution relationships, promoting thought leadership and a differentiated solutions program, building upon our brand and attracting and retaining talented sales professionals and other employees.

-Regulatory Framework of the ETF Industry
+Regulatory Framework of the ETP Industry and Digital Assets Business